Fremantle submarine base: Background

 At the time of the Japanese attack on Pearl Harbor, 29 US submarines were based at Naval Base Manila, Philippines, as part of the United States Asiatic Fleet, which were attacked by the Japanese on 10 December 1941.
 One of those, the USS Sealion (SS-195), was sunk while the remainder escaped to sea.
 From the Philippines, some of these submarines escaped to the Dutch East Indies, from where they operated in the following two months.
 When the bases at Surabaya and Tjilatjap were also overrun by the Japanese, these submarines escaped further.
-Initially, Darwins' Naval Base Darwin was considered as a base but the facilities there were insufficient and within striking range of land-based Japanese aircraft.
+Initially, Naval Base Darwin was considered as a base but the facilities there were insufficient and within striking range of land-based Japanese aircraft.

 Consequently, Fremantle, which was well out of reach of land-based Japanese aircraft, became the main base of the US submarines, with the first ten arriving by 10 March 1942.
 Apart from the US submarines, three Dutch submarines also arrived in Fremantle at the time, while four others of the Dutch submarines had escaped to Ceylon.
-Fremantle provided a safe, large harbour but had the disadvantage of being far away from the submarines' patrol areas and being difficult to reinforce should a Japanese attack take place.
-Despite this remoteness, experience taught the US command to be cautious and to split the submarines in Fremantle and send five of them and a submarine tender, the USS Holland (AS-3), even further south on 15 March, now to Albany, where Holland stayed for the next four months.
+Fremantle provided a safe, large harbour, but had the disadvantage of being far away from the submarines' patrol areas and being difficult to reinforce should a Japanese attack take place.
+Despite this remoteness, experience taught the US command to be cautious and to split the submarines in Fremantle and send five of them and a submarine tender, the USS Holland (AS-3), even further south on 15 March, to Albany, where Holland stayed for the next four months.